dong881/audio-processor/README.md

 *   **NEW**: Timestamped transcript entries in Notion output.
 *   **NEW**: Google Drive links included in the Notion page.
 *   **NEW**: Job status tracking and progress monitoring APIs.
+*   **Intelligent File Management**: Automatically renames processed audio files in Google Drive using a standardized format `[YYYY-MM-DD] Title.m4a` where the date is extracted from the original filename or defaults to the current date, and the title is generated from AI analysis.

 ## Documentation